machinelearningZH/simply-simplify-language/README.md

 ### Outlook
 These are a couple of areas that we are actively working on:
 - **Conduct more quantitative tests**: We aim to quantitatively evaluate LLM responses for completeness and accuracy.
 One approach we are testing is using LLMs as judges to assess these responses.
-- **Enhance our understandability index**: We plan to improve word scoring by incorporating standard vocabularies for A1 to B1 levels from the Goethe Institut.
-Additionally, we aim to detect issues like passive voice and other problems that are currently missed.
+- **Enhance our understandability index**: We plan to improve word scoring by detecting issues like passive voice, subjunctives and other linguistic properties that are currently missed.
-- **Implement hard-coded guideline rules**: We want to hard-code specific rules that are difficult to prompt, such as formatting specific data or converting URLs to vanity links.
 - **Establish standard vocabularies for administrative terms**: Consistent output for terms and names is crucial for our clients.
 We need to create a system that allows clients to manage these vocabularies themselves.
 - **Experiment with open-weight models on-premise**: To process sensitive data, we are exploring lightweight models fine-tuned with German data that can be used on-premise.